parasoft/SOAtestToMTM/SOAtestToMTM/README.md

 ResultsSession is the root element in SOAtest report.xml.
 The following attributes will be used to populate information for a MTM Test Run.
 * `buildId`: For build number
 * `project`: For project name
 * `tag`: For test environment.
 Note that tag is a user-defined field ("Session Tag" in SOAtest).
-It can be used to group multiple reports-- in this case, a test environment.
+It can be used to group multiple reports-- in this case, a test environment
-* `time`: For time start time, we will have to calculate the test end time based of this.
+* `time`: For time start time

 ##### TestConfig
 `TestConfig` is the first child element in `ResultsSession`